Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

 ... and, being quite naked, went out of the sleeping-room and crossed over to the other cousin's house.
 She entered the sleeping-room.
 The suffering boy was stretched out upon the skins, moaning.
 He could neither eat nor drink.

 Night came, and they lay down to sleep.

-The second family went to sleep but the girl stayed awake.
+The family went to sleep but the girl stayed awake.
 No detail is without meaning.
-The girl worked in the night-time like a shaman.
-She develops consciousness by exploring the unconscious.
+The girl worked at night like a shaman, exploring the unconscious.

 A new line, made of a thong-seal hide, was lying near the entrance.
 The girl picked it up, made a noose in the shape of a lasso, and crouched near the entrance, watching.
 She was quite naked, and had on only her boots, as before.

 The girl became a huntress with a weapon.
-Like Artemis of Greek myth (Diana of Roman myth) she claimed her own unconventional access to phallic power.
-Diana is shown hunting naked with hounds while the Inuit girl, as we will see, was aided in her hunt by a fox.
+Like Artemis of Greek myth (Diana to the Romans) she claimed her own unconventional access to power.
+Diana is shown naked, hunting with hounds, while the Inuit girl was aided by a fox.

 Diana the Huntress,

 Masters of Fontainebleau.
 1550-60.
 Oil on canvas, 192 x 133 cm.